tus-kondolab/iso2gene/README.md

 Current version: `1.0.0`

-`iso2gene` is a clean-room C/C++ implementation of core tximport-style gene-level summarization behavior.
-It is a small dependency-free command line tool that summarizes transcript- or isoform-level quantification files to gene-level matrices, with native support for Windows, Linux, and macOS.
+`iso2gene` is a clean-room C/C++ implementation of the core functionality of the **`tximport`** gene-level summarization program. iso2gene is provided as a small command line tool and offers native support for Windows, Linux, and macOS.

 In addition to tximport-style summarization, iso2gene can generate `tx2gene.tsv` directly from GTF annotations.
 This `make-map` subcommand is an iso2gene convenience feature and is not part of tximport itself.

-It is designed for workflows that need tximport-like gene-level matrices from a small standalone command line tool:
+It is designed for workflows that need **`tximport`**-compatible gene-level matrices from a small standalone command line tool:

 ```text